Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

 1.
     [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - Jinja was used to write python inline, to loop over lists and arrays and to render my pages

+# Data Models
+The database for this project consists of:
+1. Users collection
+1. Recipes collection
+1. Posts collection
+1. File collections

+The Users collection contains personal details of the user, their liked recipes, uploaded recipes and uploaded posts

+The recipes collection contains all recipes and their author

+The Posts collection contains all posts and their author

+The collections are linked by a commonnality between them, for example recipe author = username.

 # Testing

 ## Code Validity